shubhasanket/shubhasanket.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Awarded the DataIA International Mobility Scholarship for my upcoming M2 MVA research internship at CAMLab, SAM, D-Math, ETH Zürich.
+Awarded the DataIA Paris-Saclay Institute International Mobility Scholarship for for the MVA research internship at CAMLab, ETH Zürich.